cavallilab/meprdc/README.md

 ## Future plans

-- OpenMP/MPI hybrid parrallelization is not tested!
+- OpenMP/MPI hybrid parrallelization for the PLUMED2 plugin is not tested! but should work.

 ## Details
 Almost scripts carry the suffix ".z" which referes to the internal scripting language zeta